COVID-19 Update in Nigeria

-On the 29th of January 2022, 89 new confirmed cases and 1 death was recorded in Nigeria.
+On the 30th of January 2022, 22 new confirmed cases and no death was recorded in Nigeria.

 - Total Deaths – 3,135